 How do parents/guardians remove youth from a waitlist?

 The parent/guardian will log into their MyScouts account and select the green 'Register My Child' button from the left side of the screen.
-Only parents can remove their own youth from a waitlist, this isn't an ability Scouters (including the Group Commissioner) have.

 To remove a child from the waitlist, click on the “Waitlisted ” icon next to the child's name.